Sub-Nyquist Sampling of Short Pulses: Gabor windows

 that are supported on $[-W/2,W/2]$, and such that $\G(g,\mu W, 1/W)$ forms a frame with frame bounds $A_1=1/2$ and $A_2=1$.
 Moreover, $g(t)$ forms a partition of unity with shift parameter $a=\mu W$, $\sum_{k\in\Z} g(t-\mu Wk)=1$.

 Well known, compactly supported Gabor windows are the B-splines.
 Let $B_N(t)$ be a spline of order $N$,

 Then $B_N(t)$ is supported on $[-N/2,N/2]$ and forms a partition of unity with shift parameter $a=1$.
 To generate a Gabor frame from $B_N(t)$ with a window supported on $[-W/2,W/2]$ and lattice parameters $a=\mu W$, $b=1/W$, such that the window forms a partition of unity with shift $\mu W$, we need to choose $\mu=1/N$ \cite{DP99}.
 Then $g(t) = B_N(tN/W)$ is supported on the desired interval and decays like $(1+\abs{\om})^{-N-\epsilon}$ in the frequency domain.
 Note that $\mu$ decreases as the order $N$ of smoothness of the B-spline is increased.
 Thus smoother windows can be obtained only at the cost of a smaller $\mu$.
 However, already for $N=3$ we get good concentration properties of $g(t)$.
-The dual can be computed by inverting the Gabor frame operator.
-Less computationally involving way to obtain the dual atom was suggested in \cite{Ch06}.
-The dual generator built using this method is a finite linear combination of $g(t)$ and therefore easy to construct, however it will not be continuous.
+The dual can be computed by inverting the Gabor frame operator, or by using the method of \cite{Ch06}.